-We are located in Utah, but we help young women from across the nation, including South Carolina.
+We are located in Utah, but we help teens from across the nation, including South Carolina.

 Our approach is founded upon five core principles:

-Unlike other independent living programs which help young women from South Carolina, we do many fun activities in addition to a traditional residential model.
-Throughout their stay at Journey Home, young women can have fun with Fun Food Friday, snow sports in the winter, visiting museums, going to movies, exploring the local outdoors by hiking and biking, and many other local events and activities.
+Unlike other independent living programs which help teens from South Carolina, we do many fun activities in addition to a traditional residential model.
+Throughout their stay at Journey Home, teens can have fun with Fun Food Friday, snow sports in the winter, visiting museums, going to movies, exploring the local outdoors by hiking and biking, and many other local events and activities.

 Learning Disabilities Association of America: Learning Disabilities Association of America’s mission is to create opportunities for success for all individuals affected by learning disabilities and to reduce the incidence of learning disabilities in future generations.